theNewDynamic/aba-icc/_cases-events/ruto-and-sang-events-henry-kiprono-kosgey.md

 ---

 Pre-Trial Chamber II issued a public summons for Kosgey on March 8, 2011.
-Charges were not confirmed by Pre-Trial Chamber II on January 23, 2012 .
+Pre-Trial Chamber II declined to confirm the charges against Kosgey on January 23, 2012 .